 Central IVF Guarantee – The creation of minimum 4 x cleavage stage (Day-2 or Day-3) embryos.

-For more information on Fertility First’s donor egg program or to make an appointment to see Dr Clark, please contact Fertility First on (02) 9586 3311 and speak to one of our friendly staff members.
+For more information on Fertility First’s donor egg program, to learn the cost of donor eggs, or to make an appointment to see Dr Clark, please contact Fertility First on (02) 9586 3311 and speak to one of our friendly staff members.

 Frequently Asked Questions